rtomayko/tilt/TEMPLATES.md

 Markdown is a lightweight markup language, created by John Gruber and Aaron Swartz.
 For any markup that is not covered by Markdown’s syntax, HTML is used.
 Marking up plain text with Markdown markup is easy and Markdown formatted texts are readable.

-Markdown formatted texts are converted to HTML with [RDiscount] [] engine, which is a Ruby extension of [Discount] [].
+Markdown formatted texts are converted to HTML with the [RDiscount][] engine, which is a Ruby extension over the fast [Discount][] C library.

 ### Example